sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In this example, the `split` method splits the string into two elements: `"Hello,"` and `"World!"`.
 The separator used is a space character, which is specified as an argument to the `split` method.
 The resulting array is then stored in the `arr` variable and printed to the console.

-### 50. What is String Template Literal ?
+### Question 50.
+What is String Template Literal ?

 String Template Literal in JavaScript is a way to define strings using backticks (`) instead of single or double quotes.
 It allows for string interpolation by embedding expressions inside ${ } within the template string, making it easier to concatenate variables and values into a string.

-### 51. Difference between String Literal and String template literal ?
+### Question 51.
+Difference between String Literal and String template literal ?

 In JavaScript, a string literal is a sequence of characters enclosed in single or double quotes, while a string template literal is enclosed in backticks (` `) and allows for the interpolation of variables and expressions using ${ } syntax.
 String template literals make it easier to create complex strings that include dynamic content, whereas string literals are better suited for simple static strings.

-### 52. Difference between slice, substring and substr functions ?
+### Question 52.
+Difference between slice, substring and substr functions ?

 In JavaScript: